cloudnative-pg/cloudnative-pg/docs/src/recovery.md

     the size of the backup, as well as the speed of both the network and the storage.

-When the base backup recovery process is completed, the operator starts the Postgres instance in recovery mode: in this phase, PostgreSQL is up, albeit not able to accept connections, and the pod is healthy according to the liveness probe.
-Through the `restore_command`, PostgreSQL starts fetching WAL files from the archive (you can speed up this phase by setting the `maxParallel` option and enable the parallel WAL restore capability).
+When the base backup recovery process is complete, the operator starts the Postgres instance in recovery mode.
+In this phase, PostgreSQL is up, though not able to accept connections, and the pod is healthy according to the liveness probe.
+By way of the `restore_command`, PostgreSQL starts fetching WAL files from the archive.
+(You can speed up this phase by setting the `maxParallel` option and enabling the parallel WAL restore capability.)

-This phase terminates when PostgreSQL reaches the target (either the end of the WAL or the required target in case of Point-In-Time-Recovery).
-Indeed, you can optionally specify a `recoveryTarget` to perform a point in time recovery.
-If left unspecified, the recovery will continue up to the latest available WAL on the default target timeline (`current` for PostgreSQL up to 11, `latest` for version 12 and above).
+This phase terminates when PostgreSQL reaches the target (either the end of the WAL or the required target in case of PITR.
+You can optionally specify a `recoveryTarget` to perform a PITR.
+If left unspecified, the recovery continues up to the latest available WAL on the default target timeline (`current` for PostgreSQL up to 11, `latest` for version 12 and later).

-Once the recovery is complete, the operator will set the required superuser password into the instance.
-The new primary instance will start as usual, and the remaining instances will join the cluster as replicas.
+Once the recovery is complete, the operator sets the required superuser password into the instance.
+The new primary instance starts as usual, and the remaining instances join the cluster as replicas.

-The process is transparent for the user and it is managed by the instance manager running in the Pods.
+The process is transparent for the user and is managed by the instance manager running in the pods.

 ## Restoring into a cluster with a backup section

 <!-- TODO: do we need this section? -->

-A manifest for a cluster restore may include a `backup` section.
+A manifest for a cluster restore might include a `backup` section.
-This means that the new cluster, after recovery, will start archiving WAL's and taking backups if configured to do so.
+This means that,after recovery, the new cluster starts archiving WALs and taking backups if configured to do so.

-For example, the section below could be part of a manifest for a Cluster bootstrapping from Cluster `cluster-example-backup`, and would create a new folder in the storage bucket named `recoveredCluster` where the base backups and WAL's of the recovered cluster would be stored.
+For example, this section is part of a manifest for a cluster bootstrapping from the cluster `cluster-example-backup`.
+In the storage bucket, it creates a folder named `recoveredCluster`, where the base backups and WALs of the recovered cluster are stored.

 ``` yaml
   backup: